Bredenbury Primary received £12, 988 in Sport Premium funding for the 2017/8 academic year.

 We have a qualified football referee who delivers an after school club to ensure that pupils have further opportunities to participate in sports outside of regular school time.
 We run afterschool clubs in badminton and also tennis (not necessarily at the same time, due to small pupil numbers.)

 Our links with the QE sports partnership continue and we have utilised some of our funds to meet transport costs for travelling to competitions, such as netball and cross country fixtures, as well as other PE opportunities delivered by QE High School.

-More recently we have made a significant investment into Real PE –
+More recently, we have made a significant reinvestment into Real PE –

 Some of the Sports Premium funding is used to ensure that all Years 5 and 6 are able to attend our residential trip at the end of the school year to ensure that they all have opportunities to take part in outdoor adventurous activities they may not otherwise have the opportunity to experience.

-We have also endeavoured to promote local sporting events (such as the Storm the Castle children’s running race and we have staff members who run a local Tae Kwando club) to provide pupils with a wider range of opportunities outside of school.
+We have also endeavoured to promote local sporting events (such as children’s running races and we have staff members who run a local Tae Kwando club) to provide pupils with a wider range of opportunities outside of school.

 2017 -18 Sports Premium Outcomes